 - Free radicals: Next up, we have free radicals.
 These molecules are created as normal byproducts of cell metabolism or by exposure to external sources like X-rays, air pollution, cigarette smoking, and pesticides.
 When free radicals come in contact with the skin, they put it into a state of oxidative stress.
 When this state is prolonged, it actually speeds up the skin aging process1 and triggers dark spots and other discoloration.

 - Sleep position: "Sleep position can definitely contribute to under-eye wrinkles," Penzi says.
 When you sleep on your side or stomach, you can easily tug on the delicate under-eye area.
-"This repeat force over time stretches the skin and expedites the appearance of wrinkles," she notes.
+"This repeated force over time stretches the skin and expedites the appearance of wrinkles," she notes.
 Changing how you sleep isn't an easy feat, but it's certainly worth a shot if you suspect your skin is suffering.
 If that doesn't work, consider adding a silk or satin pillowcase for a tug-free snooze.

 - Lifestyle habits: As with any skin concern, diet and exercise certainly play a role in under-eye wrinkles.
 "Diet is definitely important for our skin overall and likely plays a role in under-eye wrinkle formation," Penzi says.